ScryEngineering/scrygroup.com/content/tutorial-pages/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

         self.exp_dir = str(exp_dir) if isinstance(exp_dir, Path) else exp_dir # type: str
 ```

 This got mypy to stop complaining despite being almost the exact same code.
-(If I had any energy left over I'd check this with the [`dis` module](https://docs.python.org/3/library/dis.html) and if they were the same I'd go open an issue over on mypy)
+(If I had any energy left over, I'd check this with the [`dis` module](https://docs.python.org/3/library/dis.html) and if they were the same I'd go open an issue over on mypy)

 I figured it would be nice to add in support for Python 3.7 in the CI system.